dproctor/personal-website/books.md

 - The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger (Marc Levinson)
 - The Right Stuff (Tom Wolfe)
 - The Electric Kool-Aid Acid Test (Tom Wolfe)
+- The Ultimate Hidden Truth of the World: Essays (David Graeber)

 ### Articles